Analyzing Two-Mode Networks

 TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE

-This function takes the candidate bipartite graph as input and returns to objects: res is just a check to see if the graph is actually bipartite (TRUE in this case), type is a logical vector of dimensions \(N + M\) (where \(N\) is the number of nodes in one set and \(M\) is the number of nodes in the other set) dividing the nodes into two groups.
-Here people get FALSE and events get TRUE.
+This function takes the candidate bipartite graph as input and returns to objects: res is just a check to see if the graph is actually bipartite (TRUE in this case), type is a logical vector of dimensions \(M + N\) (where \(M\) is the number of nodes in the person set and \(N\) is the number of nodes in the event set) dividing the nodes into two groups.
+Here people get FALSE and events get TRUE, but this designations are arbitrary (a kind of dummy coding; FALSE = 0 and TRUE = 1).

 We can add this as a node attribute to our graph so that way we know which node is in which set: